Preparing for Your Resignation/Retirement

 Ensure you print off any required pay statements or tax receipts for your personal records.
 If you have any personal emails in your email account, please export these before your termination date.
 Access to this information will not be available after your termination date.

 If you would like your manager or a colleague to provide a written or verbal reference, ensure you complete the Reference Consent Form and provide them with a copy.

-If you currently participate in the Universities Academic Pension Plan (UAPP), Conduent HR Services will provide a termination options package and send it directly to your home address within 8 weeks after your last day of employment.
+If you currently participate in the Universities Academic Pension Plan (UAPP), a termination options package will be sent directly to your home address (from UAPP) within 8 weeks after your last day of employment.
 Ensure that your current address is provided on PeopleSoft.